pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 Check `dmesg`, if you see complaints about missing symbols, you can recompile those modules that are missing, as seen under kernel requirements.
-You'll want to find out how your Linux distrobution recommends compiling the kernel.
+You'll want to find out how your Linux distribution recommends compiling the kernel.
 This is because many of them have patches that your system won't work without added to the kernel.
 You might be able to run the kernel from kernel.org, but don't count on that.